 • Chromium: lower chromium levels in the body are associated with high eye pressure

-• Omega 3 fatty acids with high EPA content: reduce inflammation, improve blood circulation; cf.: Tourtas T et al., Preventive effects of omega-3 and omega-6 fatty acids on peroxide mediated oxidative stress responses in primary human trabecular meshwork cells.2012, Plos one
+• Omega 3 fatty acids with high EPA content: reduce inflammation, improve blood circulation; see. on this: Tourtas T et al., Preventive effects of omega-3 and omega-6 fatty acids on peroxide mediated oxidative stress responses in primary human trabecular meshwork cells.
+2012, PloS one

 • Magnesium: promotes spasmolysis and ocular blood circulation

-• Vitamin D: low vitamin D levels are associated with the occurrence, but not the severity, of primary open-angle glaucoma; cf. Goncalves A et al. Serum vitamin D status is associated with the presence but not the severity of primary open angle glaucoma.
+• Vitamin D: Low vitamin D levels are associated with the occurrence, but not the severity, of primary open-angle glaucoma; see.
+Goncalves A et al. Serum vitamin D status is associated with the presence but not the severity of primary open angle glaucoma.
 August 2015, Maturitas

 • Green tea: cf. Chu et al. Green Tea Catechins and Their Oxidative Protection in the Rat Eye.Journal of Agricultural and Food Chemistry, 2010